Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/how-to-bathe-a-cat-without-getting-scratched.md

 ## Conclusion

 Bathing a cat without getting scratched requires preparation, patience, and proper technique.
-Remember that your cat isn't being difficult—they're responding to instincts that served their ancestors well in the wild.
+Remember that your cat isn't being difficultthey're responding to instincts that served their ancestors well in the wild.
 By trimming nails beforehand, using the right products, working efficiently but gently, and rewarding positive behavior, you can make bath time survivable for everyone involved.

 The key is minimizing stress through preparation and respecting your cat's limits.
-Some cats will never accept bathing happily, and that's okay—there are always alternatives.
+Some cats will never accept bathing happily, and that's okaythere are always alternatives.
 Focus on building trust over time, and remember that a slightly less-than-pristine cat is far better than a traumatized one.

 *Disclaimer: This article contains affiliate links.
 We may earn a commission from purchases made through these links at no additional cost to you.
 Always consult your veterinarian before changing your cat's grooming routine, especially if they have health conditions.*